bi-rugaoishii/myDEMCFD/README.md

 The solver started as a 2D structured-grid, staggered/MAC-grid incompressible flow solver with VOF free-surface tracking, GPU acceleration, variable-density pressure projection, geometric multigrid pressure solvers, and surface-tension modeling.
 The solver has now been extended to 3D free-surface simulations such as water crown and milk crown problems.

-The current priority is JSON-based simulation configuration, RDF-based curvature calculation, embedded-boundary support, validation, robustness, pressure-solver benchmarking, and preparation for long-running 3D simulations.
+The current priority is RDF-based curvature calculation, embedded-boundary support, validation, robustness, pressure-solver benchmarking, and preparation for long-running 3D simulations.

 ---